darnrain/mpv.conf/README.md

 # mpv.conf file
-A large collection of mpv settings for LInux and macOS.
+A large collection of mpv settings with HW GPU settings for Linux and macOS.